In the Year of the Boar and Jackie Robinson (Library Binding)

 About the Author

-Bette Bao Lord has based this story largely on the days when she herself was a newcomer to America.
-She is the author of Spring Moon, nominated for the American Book Award for First Novel, and Eighth Moon.
+Bette Bao Lord based her acclaimed middle grade novel In the Year of the Boar and Jackie Robinson largely on the days when she herself was a newcomer to the United States.
+She is also the author of Spring Moon, nominated for the American Book Award for First Novel, and Eighth Moon.

 Marc Simont was born in 1915 in Paris.
 His parents were from the Catalonia region of Spain, and his childhood was spent in France, Spain, and the United States.
 Encouraged by his father, Joseph Simont, an artist and staff illustrator for the magazine L'Illustration, Marc Simont drew from a young age.
 Though he later attended art school in Paris and New York, he considers his father to have been his greatest teacher.